 As foreigners may be targeted due to their perceived wealth, avoid displaying or wearing items that appear valuable, such as mobile devices and jewellery.
 Walking alone or travelling after dark should be avoided.
 No resistance should be given if you are the victim of an armed robbery or mugging, as this could lead to an escalation in violence.

 Liberian police and authorities have a very limited capacity to respond and provide effective protective services, particularly outside the capital Monrovia.

 New Zealanders considering travel to Liberia are advised to make adequate security arrangements with a reliable organisation in advance of your arrival.
 Pre-arrange transport for the duration of your stay, including to and from the airport, which is located some distance from downtown Monrovia.
 When travelling by road, keep doors locked and windows up at all times.
+Taxis should be booked using a reputable company via a trusted friend or through your hotel.
+When travelling by road, keep doors locked and windows up at all times, as taxis have been occasionally targeted for robbery. .
+Secure tourist facilities and accommodation are very limited and poorly maintaied.
+Stay only in reputable accommodation with adequate guarding.
 Photo identification should be carried at all times.

 The security situation in Grand Gedeh and River Gee counties, which border Cote D’Ivoire, can be unstable.
 There are armed groups near the border and occassional cross-border attacks have occurred in the past.

 The security situation in Liberia remains fragile.
 Sporadic demonstrations and local disturbances can turn violent and there is ongoing potential for unrest.
 New Zealanders in Liberia are advised to avoid all large crowds, political rallies and demonstrations as they have the potential to turn violent.